Plane with 28 on board missing in Russian Far East region

-MOSCOW (AP) — A plane with 28 people on board has gone missing in the Russian Far East region of Kamchatka on Tuesday, local officials said.
+MOSCOW (AP) — A plane with 28 people on board went missing in the Russian Far East region of Kamchatka on Tuesday, local officials said.

-An An-26 plane with 22 passengers and 6 crew flying from the city of Petropavlovsk-Kamchatsky to the village of Palana missed a scheduled communication, local emergency officials said.
-According to the local transport ministry, it also disappeared from the radars.
+An Antonov An-26 plane with 22 passengers and six crew members, flying from the city of Petropavlovsk-Kamchatsky to the town of Palana, missed a scheduled communication, local emergency officials said.
+According to the local transport ministry, it also disappeared from radar.

 An investigation has been launched, and a search mission is underway.
 Two helicopters and an airplane have been deployed to inspect the missing plane’s route, local officials said.